Glossary Terms

-- NOA (Notice of Assignment)
+• NOA (Notice of Assignment)

-Understanding DOA: The Cost of Time in Trade
+Understanding DOA: The Legal Transfer of Receivable

 Understanding NOA: The Legal Infrastructure Behind Receivable Financing

+If DOA measures time, Notice of Assignment (NOA) governs ownership and enforceability.
 An NOA is a formal notification issued to the buyer informing them that the receivable has been legally assigned to a financier or trade platform.
 Payment is therefore directed to the financing entity instead of the seller.

+This mechanism underpins structured receivables financing and factoring arrangements.
 In traditional trade systems, receivables remained passive accounting entries.
 Financing was balance-sheet driven, dependent on collateral, asset strength, and banking relationships.
+The introduction of structured assignment frameworks changed that model.
+Receivables became financeable assets, provided their assignment was legally enforceable and transparent.

+The NOA creates that enforceability.
 It reduces ambiguity, mitigates payment diversion risk, and strengthens lender confidence.
 In structured trade ecosystems, it enables liquidity to flow directly against performance rather than collateral.

 The Traditional System: Collateral Over Cash Flow